loader image

 Chapter fifty-three of the Book of Isaiah is perhaps the most astonishing of all prophecies concerning Jesus Christ.
 In vivid detail, Isaiah predicts the life, death, suffering, and saving grace of the Messiah, Jesus Christ.
 These words are a portion of that prophecy.
 They begin the second stanza of one of the most hard hitting, insightful scriptures of the Old Testament.

-To understand how completely Isaiah’s words foretell the life of Christ we only have to read the chapter verse by verse.
+To understand how completely Isaiah’s words foretell the life of Christ and how he took up our pain, we only have to read the chapter verse by verse.
 Consider the two verses that follow in Isaiah 53:5-6 which read, “But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.
 All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.
 WEB”

 The Love of Christ